trainline/environment-manager/docs/concepts.md

     <td>
       <p>Amazon machine image – a virtual machine image with a particular configuration on it.
 May be basic or ‘baked’ meaning it includes everything to run an application on boot.</p>
       <p>EM assumes that all AMIs used with the tool have both the Consul Agent and EM Deployment Agent included on the image.
 Puppet roles can also be specified and passed in user data.</p>
       <p>A particular naming convention is assumed for AMIs to help provide more intelligent info on out of date instances.
-See [LINK: conventions section]</p>
+See [Conventions](/environment-manager/docs/more/conventions)</p>
     </td>
   </tr>
   <tr>